-My passion is working in depth with artists and songwriters from beginning to end on a project.
-Whether that’s co-writing from scratch or helping shape existing ideas, I love taking them all the way through to fully arranged, recorded, and mixed final creations.
+My passion is working in depth with artists, songwriters and composers.
+Whether that’s co-writing from scratch or helping shape existing ideas, I love taking songs all the way through to fully arranged, recorded, and mixed final creations.

 Originally from the UK, I worked for over a decade as a musician and music director for musical theatre.
 I conducted shows in London’s West End, toured extensively, and worked internationally with shows including Les Misérables, Hairspray, and Kinky Boots (as well as conducting the Grammy-nominated UK Cast Album).
 During that time I also composed music for theatre and several documentaries, and was made an Associate of the Royal Academy of Music in 2013 for outstanding contribution to the music industry.